-Those calls have been echoed by others here in Brazil, the center of the outbreak, where the government estimates that as many as 1.5 million people may have caught Zika.
-It is spread mostly by infected mosquitoes, but it also can be transmitted through sexual contact.
-Researchers also recently detected "active" Zika cells in saliva and urine.
+Those calls have been echoed in El Salvador and Colombia and by others here in Brazil, the epicentre for the outbreak, where the government estimates that as many as 1.5 million people may have caught Zika.
+It is spread mostly by infected mosquitos, but can also be transmitted through sexual contact, and researchers have recently detected "active" Zika cells in saliva and urine.

-Brazil's government blames the virus for a sharp increase in reports of children born with undersize heads, a condition known as microcephaly, but doctors say they're only beginning to understand the dangers posed by Zika to neurological development.
+Brazil's government blames the virus for a sharp increase in reports of children born with undersized heads, a condition known as microcephaly, but doctors say they're only beginning to understand the dangers posed by Zika to neurological development.

 Uruguay and Cuba are the only nations in Latin America where abortion is legal and widely available.
 Other countries allow it in cases of rape, incest or when a mother's life is in danger.
+In Chile, the Dominican Republic, Nicaragua, and El Salvador, the procedure is completely banned.

-In Chile, the Dominican Republic, Nicaragua and El Salvador, the procedure is banned completely.
-All four have reported cases of Zika, according to the U.S. Centers for Disease Control and Prevention.
+All four have reported cases of Zika, according to the US Centers for Disease Control and Prevention.

-Other nations in Latin America, including Colombia, the country with the second-highest number of Zika cases to date after Brazil, permit abortions in cases in which the mother's health is in danger or a fetus displays signs of a severe deformity.
-In Brazil, abortion is allowed if the woman has been raped, her life is in danger or the fetus has an encephaly, in which part of the brain or skull is missing.
+Other nations in Latin America, including Colombia, the country with the second-highest total of Zika cases to date after Brazil, permit abortions in cases where the mother's health is in danger or a foetus displays signs of a severe deformity.
+In Brazil abortion is allowed if the woman has been raped, her life is in danger or the foetus has anacephaly where part of its brain or skill is missing.

-In Colombia, a woman was allowed last week to abort her fetus at 32 weeks, the first known case of a Zikarelated legal abortion in the country, according to Colombia's leading weekly magazine, Semana.
-The fetus had severe cranial deformities and microcephaly, according to the report, but the mother's decision to abort so late in her pregnancy ignited a fierce debate on social media.
+Last week in Colombia a women was allowed to abort her foetus at 32 weeks, the first known case of a Zika-related legal abortion in the country, according to Colombia's leading weekly magazine, Semana.
+The foetus had severe cranial deformities and microcephaly, according to the report, but the mother's decision to abort at such a late stage in pregnancy ignited a fierce debate on social media.

-Colombian officials say that 3,100 pregnant women in the country have tested positive for Zika, but they have not publicly confirmed any cases of Zika-related microcephaly.
+Colombian officials say 3,100 pregnant women in the country have tested positive for Zika, but they have not publicly confirmed any cases of Zika-related microcephaly.

-Health Minister Alejandro Gaviria Uribe has said pregnant women infected with the virus could be allowed to have abortions under one of the country's legal exceptions.
+Health Minister Alejandro Gaviria has said pregnant women infected with the virus could be allowed to have abortions under one of the country's legal exceptions.
 (Pregnant women aren't the only people who should be wary of Zika - Gaviria has linked the virus to three deaths associated with a form of paralysis called Guillain-Barré syndrome.)

-"We hope Zika changes the debate," said Silvia Plana, director of Coordination for the Life and Health of Women, an abortion rights legal aid group in Colombia.
+"We hope Zika changes the debate," said Silvia Plana, the director of Coordination for the Life and Health of Women, a pro-choice legal aid group in Colombia.

-The government says Colombia probably has 80,000 to 100,000 Zika cases, with as many as 650,000 infections possible this year.
+The government says Colombia likely has 80,000 to 100,000 Zika cases, with as many as 650,000 infections possible this year.

-"The pro-abortion lobby is taking advantage of this to liberalize the legislation," said Danelia Cardona, a psychiatrist and director of the Episcopal Conference of Colombia's Department for the Promotion and Defense of Life.
+"The pro-abortion lobby is taking advantage of this to liberalize the legislation," said Danelia Cardona, a psychiatrist and director of the Colombian Episcopal Conference's Department for the Promotion and Defence of Life.
 She said it was inappropriate to modify legislation about "something as serious and delicate as human life" because of Zika, in the midst of what she called "a temporary and uncertain situation."